“Who am I? Why am I here?”

 So then, what does this Christian God want with humans?
 Why are we here?
 Why did He make us?

 The overall message of that I see from the Bible is that our Creator wants to be in relationship with His people, both as a one-on-one relationship and also equally through a dynamic family of His people.
-And the relationship He desires isn’t meant to be just an superficial awareness, or mere acceptance of His existence, but rather a deep, minute to minute, intimate kind of knowing.
-Although He didn’t need us to exist, He chose to make us so we could be objects of His love.
+And the relationship He desires isn’t meant to be just an superficial awareness, or mere acknowledgment of His existence, but rather a deep, minute to minute, intimate kind of knowing.
+Although He didn’t need us for Him to exist, He chose to make us so we could be objects of His love.
 Our purpose is to receive the everlasting depth of love He has for us, experienced both individually and collectively, and then to share His love back to Him and with His people.

 I believe that the entire physical world, and our meta-physical conscience experience of it, is both for our enjoyment and also to bring us into a deeper understanding of Him.
 We are filled with a wondrous awe seen in His vastness of the created world and simultaneously we are humbled by His deep personal and collective love for us which compels us to love and worship Him back.
 He intends for us to experience His goodness which deepens our appreciation and affection for who He is.